Home

 wood publishing policy.

 In Europe, trees have long been preserved for specific social purposes.
 The yew tree, for example, was regarded as sacred and protected in churchyards while oaks were cultivated as picturesque elements on the private hunting estates of the nobility.
 Today these trees are carefully preserved as nature monuments.
 By contrast, in British Columbia, there is no protection from the logging industry for the ancient trees which are a vital part of the cultural heritage of the indigenous peoples.
-Even the big cedars, the aboriginal "Trees of Life" are threatened with extermination: A Vanishing Heritage.
+Even the big cedars, the aboriginal "Trees of Life" necessary for totem pole carving are threatened with extermination.

 Ancient trees and woods are vitally important markers of our